Minimalist approach to the classification of symmetry protected topological phases: Summary and Outlook

 \section{Summary and Outlook}

-We have taken a novel, minimalist approach to the classification problem of SPT phases, where instead of directly classifying SPT phases, we looked for common ground among various existing classification proposals, which gave conflicting predictions in certain cases.
-The key in this approach was the formulation of a Generalized Cohomology Hypothesis that was satisfied by various proposals and captured essential aspects of SPT classification.
-We took the Hypothesis as the starting point and derived rigorous, general results from it.
-These results were born to be independent of which proposal is correct (or whether any proposal is correct at all, as long as the unknown complete classification satisfies the Hypothesis, which seems plausible on independent grounds).
+We have taken a novel, minimalist approach to the classification problem of SPT phases, where instead of directly classifying SPT phases, we looked for common ground among various existing classification proposals, which gave differing predictions in certain cases.
+The key in this approach was the formulation of a Generalized Cohomology Hypothesis (Sec.\,\ref{sec:generalized_cohomology_hypothesis}) that was satisfied by various existing classification proposals (Secs.\,\ref{sec:comparison_different_proposals} and \ref{subsec:existing_proposals_special_cases}) and captured essential aspects of SPT classification (Secs.\,\ref{subsec:additivity_functoriality}, \ref{subsec:ubiquity_generalized_cohomology_theories}, \ref{subsec:rationale_classifying_spaces}, \ref{subsec:physical_interpretations_Omega_spectrum}, and \ref{subsec:realizability}).
+We took the Hypothesis as the starting point and derived rigorous, general results from it (Sec.\,\ref{sec:consequences_hypothesis_physical_implications}).
+These results were born to be independent of which proposal is correct (or whether any proposal is correct at all, as long as the unknown complete classification satisfies the Hypothesis, which is plausible according to Sec.\,\ref{sec:justification_hypothesis}).
 They typically give relations between classifications of SPT phases in different dimensions and/or protected by different symmetry groups.
 They hold in arbitrarily high dimensions and apply equally to fermionic and bosonic SPT phases.
-Our formalism works not only for on-site symmetries but also, as we argued, for discrete temporal translation, discrete spatial translation, and other space group symmetries.
-In a sense, what we have accomplished was not a classification, but rather a meta-, or second-order classification of SPT phases, and the merit of this approach lies in the unprecedented universality of our results.
+Our formalism works not only for on-site symmetries but also, as we argued (Sec.\,\ref{subsec:spatiotemporal}), for discrete temporal translation (Sec.\,\ref{subsec:pumping_Floquet_eigenstates_classification_Floquet_SPT_phases}), discrete spatial translation (Secs.\,\ref{subsec:strong_weak_topological_indices_interacting_world} and \ref{subsec:hierarchy_strong_weak_topological_indices}), and other space group symmetries (Sec.\,\ref{subsec:applications_space_group_protected_SPT_phases} and Sec.\,\ref{sec:an_application}).
+In a sense, what we have accomplished was not a classification, but rather a meta-, or second-order classification of SPT phases, and the merit of this approach lies in the universality of our results.